 The West Loop is like the Disney World of neighborhoods when it comes to restaurants.
 In fact, there’s so much going on that it was hard not to list every restaurant in the neighborhood and tell you to eat at them all.
 But just like Disney World, some rides are still better than others (It’s A Small World > everything else).

-With that in mind, we're here to help you sort through all of the restaurants in the neighborhood for the next time you need to make plans.
-In no particular order, these are the best spots in the West Loop to cover you for any occasion
+With that in mind, we’re here to help you sort through all of the restaurants in the neighborhood for the next time you need to make plans.
+These are the best spots in the West Loop to cover you for any occasion.

 Girl & the Goat is an excellent restaurant, but not for shock value reasons.
-It’s not great because it’s cheap, BYOB, or a 400 course tasting menu that will blow you away.
-Instead, it’s an eclectic menu of things done exceptionally well all of the time, which is hard to do.
+It’s not great because it’s cheap, or because it’s BYOB, or because they do some 400-course tasting menu that will blow you away.
+Instead, at Girl & The Goat, you’ll find an eclectic menu of things done exceptionally well all of the time, which is hard to do.
 Make sure to try a few goat dishes.

 When all else fails, Avec.
 You can never go wrong here, and we encourage you to eat at Avec every now and then to remind yourself how reliable and great it is.
 New menu items keep the romance alive and interesting, but it’s the staples like chorizo-stuffed bacon-wrapped dates that keep us hooked.

-Bar Siena combines a trendy crowd and vibe with familiar dishes.
-A heavy focus on pizza and pasta makes it a great place for food and drinks with friends.
+Bar Siena combines a trendy crowd and vibe with easy, crowd-pleasing Italian food.
+A heavy focus on the menus’ pizza and pasta is the best way to go.
+All the house-made pastas are solid choices, and the pizzas are easy to share (you can do them half and half) making it a great place for food and drinks with friends.
 Post up at the downstairs bar with one or two other people, or gather a bigger group for a table upstairs.

-We admit that Tanoshii can be a bit sterile at dinner, but the sushi itself is good enough that we overlook it at times.
+We admit that Tanoshii can be a bit sterile at dinner, but the sushi itself is good enough that we can overlook the lack of vibe.
 And that’s all that matters here – excellent sushi.
 We suggest sticking to the basic stuff and mixing in a funky roll or two.
 The sushi chefs have a tendency to get carried away with truffle sauce if left to their own devices, so make sure to keep them in check.

 The O.G.
 Italian sub spot in the West Loop, and the go-to move if you need a quick sandwich.
 The basic turkey is our favorite, but you can’t go wrong with anything.
 Give the special Mr. G a try if you’ve never had it.

 Nonna’s is a modern version of J.P.
-Graziano, but the difference is they also offer hot subs.
-If you’re looking for something cooked like a meatball or chicken parmesan sub then Nonna’s is your spot.
+Graziano.
+The one difference?
+They also offer hot subs.
+If you’re looking for a meatball or chicken parm sub, then Nonna’s is your spot.

-Few things are more satisfying than a plateful of tacos and a couple of beers, which is what makes Cruz Blanca a great place.
-Downstairs, you'd think it was a casual and quick taco spot where you could grab some food and get out.
-But what you want to do is head upstairs where there's much more of a beer hall and party vibe.
+Come to Cruz Blanca for plateful of tacos and a couple of beers when you have a group looking for Mexican food.
+Downstairs is a casual and quick taco spot where you could grab some food and get out.
+But what you want to do is head upstairs, where there’s much more of a beer hall and party vibe.

 People lose their sh*t when Rick Bayless grows a tomato in his backyard, let alone opens a restaurant in the West Loop.
 In this episode of Rick Doing Things, you’ll find a nicer but not too fancy restaurant focusing on “fire and ice.”
 And no, it doesn’t mean there’s a Dragons vs. White Walkers battle inside - we’re disappointed too.
 But it does mean a menu divided into two distinct parts - cold dishes like ceviches and seafood salads, plus meats and veggies all cooked on an open flame.

-The West Loop continue to churn out new restaurants, so it's easy to forget about the ones that have been around a few years.
-But don't do that to La Sirena Clandestina.
-It's intimate enough for date night, but fun enough that you can go with a couple of friends, and the Brazilian-inspired food is something a little different for a change.
-Caipirinhas are good too, especially at La Sirena.
+The West Loop churns out new restaurants at an almost alarming rate, so it’s easy to forget about the ones that have been around a few years.
+But don’t do that to La Sirena Clandestina.
+It’s a place that’s intimate enough for date night, but fun enough that you can go with a couple of friends, and the Brazilian-inspired food is something a little different for a change.
+Have some caipirinhas.

-St. Lou’s, which dubs itself an old-school “meat and three.”
-Layman’s terms: St. Lou’s is a 1950’s-style cafeteria where you can order one meat (like prime rib or fried chicken) and add any three sides, one of which should always be mac & cheese.
-It's very casual, and we're very into the excellent patio out back.
+Saint Lou’s is a modern take on an old-school “meat and three.”
+In layman’s terms: Saint Lou’s is modeled after a 1950’s-style cafeteria where you can order one meat (like prime rib or fried chicken) and add any three sides, one of which should always be mac & cheese.
+It’s not an actual cafeteria and there’s a waitstaff who will deliver your food, but it’s still very casual.
+We’re also very into the excellent patio out back, which is the best part of Saint Lou’s.

 Most of the good fried chicken spots in town aren’t really places you sit and eat.
 They’re better for a carry-out or delivery situation.
 But not Gus’s.
 At Gus’s, you want to take a seat, dine in, and enjoy your fried chicken and sides in their big Fulton Market space.
 Make sure to enjoy their full bar and pies as well.